Space, Time and Relativity

 - Eric J. Lerner, The Big Bang Never Happened, Vintage Books, 1992, pp. 288-9.

-Einstein’s relativity theory is a central plank of 20th-century science and is commonly said to have passed every experimental test with flying colours.
+Einstein’s relativity theory is a central plank of modern science and is commonly said to have passed every experimental test with flying colours.
 However, there are plausible alternative explanations for all the experimental data and astronomical observations cited in support of the special and general theories of relativity, and the internal inconsistencies and unwarranted assumptions of standard relativity theory have been pointed out by dozens of scientists.

 Pari Spolter writes: ‘Many physicists who believe Einstein’s theory of relativity to be flawed have not been able to get their papers accepted for publication in most scientific journals.
 Eminent scientists are intimidated and warned that they may spoil their career prospects, if they openly opposed Einstein’s relativity.’1 Louis Essen, inventor of the atomic clock, stated that physicists seem to abandon their critical faculties when considering relativity.
 He also remarked: ‘Students are told that the theory must be accepted although they cannot expect to understand it.
 They are encouraged right at the beginning of their careers to forsake science in favor of dogma.’2 Thomas Phipps writes: ‘The (politically obligatory) claim that Einstein’s theories are the only ones capable of covering the known range of empirical physical knowledge is laughable.’3